 - 1 tablespoon thyme (dried or fresh roughly chopped)

 - Slice baguette into ¼-inch pieces and place on a baking sheet.
-Use a basting brush to spread olive oil on slices, toast at 350 degrees for 5 minutes or until golden on top
+Use a basting brush to spread 1 tablespoon olive oil on slices.
+Toast at 350°F for 5 minutes or until golden on top.
+Set aside.

 - Meanwhile, peel butternut squash and then slice in half vertically.
 Remove seeds and pulp, then dice it into 1-inch cubes.

-- Add oil to stainless steel frying pan on medium high heat.
+- Warm 1 tablespoon olive oil in a stainless steel frying pan on medium-high heat.
+Add the butternut squash.

-- Saut? until squash softens.
+- Sauté until squash softens.
 Turn off heat.

 - Add a dash of salt and pepper to taste.